LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 Before submitting, make sure that your application:

 - Allows a user at `/search` to search for jobs matching a specific search term, both within a specific column and across all columns.
-- Displays search results at the same URL as the search form, displaying at `/search/results`.
+- Displays search results at `/search/results`.
 - Displays jobs with alternately white and gray backgrounds (this is provided by the `"job-listing"` class).
 - Displays a listing of all 98 jobs in the system, when the user goes to the List page and selects "All".